PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 {% include base_path %}

-Welcome to our Getting-started page where you can find the prerequists to use PACO and how to download, build and use the core and toolchain.
-Now lets make sure you have all the required prerequisites.
+The Getting Started pages are meant to help the user quickly setup the environment in order to use PACO.
+This page deals with the prerequisites required to setup, the subsequent pages dealing with how to download, build and use the core and the toolchain.

 ## Prerequisites
 PACO relies on [libuuid](https://sourceforge.net/projects/libuuid/) and [lua](https://www.lua.org/), if they aren't already on your machine, please install them.

-Assuming you use a freshly installed Ubuntu, the following command will install the missing liberaries for PACO:
+Assuming you use a freshly installed Debian-based Linux Operating System, the following command will install the missing libraries for PACO:

 ```bash
 $ sudo apt-get install autoconf automake autotools-dev curl libmpc-dev \